Never Split Infinitives: Split Happens

 Final Thought: Don’t Let the Bunk Stop You

 We need to debunk the bunk.
-The Grammar Dude, the persona I’ve adopted in the Rap Dee-Bunk da Bunk, is portrayed as a sharp and worthy King —but he doesn’t traffic in myths.
+The Grammar Dude, the persona I’ve adopted in the Rap De-Bunk da Bunk assumes the role of a sharp and worthy King —but he doesn’t traffic in myths.
 He rules the roost by making our meaning clear, not by forcing us to obey rules imported from a dead language.

 Split happens.
-And when it does, let it serve your sentence, not mangle it.
+And when it does, if usually improves your writing.

 Ready to Write Better Right Now?